storyfeet/hammer-rules/rules.md

 Each player then places all of their chosen cards face up in front of them so all players can see them.

 Troubleshooting:
-* If a player has two identical, or irresolvably opposite, skills or traits, or they are allowed to discard and replace one of them with fromm the top of the draw pile.
+* If a player has two identical, or irresolvably opposite, skills or traits (eg. Tall and Short), they are allowed to discard and replace one of them with from the top of the draw pile.

 Give each player 8 dice

-### Scene Building
+### World Building

+The Lore Cards are used to build facts about the story world that help set the scene for the story.

-In a random order players each draw a Scene Setter Card, and answer the question on the card.
+In a random order players each draw a Lore Card, and answer the question on the card.

     Example: "Describe a recent invention" can be anything from "the wheel" to "Hyperspace travel".

+Each player should give a relatively detailed description of the required item.

+### Scenario Building

+The scenario cards exist to find a reason that a group of radically differen characters could be together.
 Draw the top two Scenario Cards:

-### Scenario Building

-Players now bid.
-The winner becomes GM and chooses one of the two drawn  Scenario Cards.
+Players now **Bid for GM**.
+The new GM chooses one of the two drawn  Scenario Cards.
 Answers all questions on the card, and describes the scenario in detail.
 They then ask each other player who they are and why they are here.

 The GM then draws the top three Event cards and places them face up on the table.